Kotlin/kotlin-by-example/examples/03_special_classes/04_Object.md

 </div>

-1. Defininfg a class.
+1. Defines a class.
-2. Defining a companion.
+2. Defines a companion.
 Its name can be omitted.
-3. Defining a companion object method.
+3. Defines a companion object method.
-4. Calling the companion object method via the class name.
+4. Calls the companion object method via the class name.